martin-cao/EverCal/README.md

 > [!WARNING]
-> As it is a assignment project, please **DO NOT pull request!** If you have any suggestion about this project, please create an issue.
+> As this is an assignment project, please **DO NOT pull request!** If you have any suggestion about this project, please create an issue.

 For more information, please contact <a href="mailto:martincao119@icloud.com">martincao119@icloud.com</a>.